berkley4/ungoogled-chromium-debian/.github/README.md

 - A bit more robust in general eg rebuilds should be faster and less error prone
 - All patching is handled by debian - ungoogled patches are merged with the debian patches during build setup
 - Built with a chromium git tree instead of tarball releases
+- Debug optimisation is now handled by building with -fdebug-types-section versus using dwz post build
-- Several fixes and improvements
+- Several other fixes and improvements

 - - - -